What I do and how I do it

 The most effective coaching is to commit to the process by purchasing a pre-paid package.

-includes free hour of assessment, one in-person counselling session, and four follow-up sessions on the phone.
+includes free hour of assessment, four counselling session, and four short follow-up sessions on the phone.
 I will be available for crisis-only phone calls - that is the nature of addition.

 Traditional counselling is creating a safe environment to explore the issues that keep you from reaching your potential.
 Although goals are established, the process is less strictly defined and more creatively achieved.
 Often in counselling we explore the past to look for patterns and how they hold us back.
 Counselling goes deeper but slower.
 I personally believe counselling is "grief work" that will enable you to move on.
 I hold a nonjudgmental space so you can get curious about your feelings and thoughts.